 New important responsibilities were assigned to the Agency at the end of 2011 by REMIT.
 REMIT aims at increasing transparency of wholesale energy markets and to promote their integrity by establishing a new, sector-specific monitoring framework to detect market manipulation and insider trading, thus deterring market abusive behaviour.
 In this respect, the Agency was tasked with collecting trade and fundamental data related to all wholesale energy market transactions, irrespective of where they are concluded (on organised markets, through other trading venues or over the counter) and of the type of product traded (for physical delivery or financial settlement) and with conducting an initial assessment and analysis of these transactions to identify suspicious events which are then notified to NRAs, responsible for investigations and enforcement.
 The monitoring framework introduced by REMIT, for its geographical and product scope, is unprecedented worldwide and its implementation poses a formidable challenge for the Agency, NRAs, market participants which will have to report trade data - and other stakeholders - responsible for reporting fundamental data.
 The Agency started the implementation of REMIT even before the Regulation was adopted.
-This activity continued in 2012 and 2013, and is continuing in 2014.
-The go-live of the new monitoring framework with its reporting obligations, whose timeline depends on the adoption of Implementing Acts by the European Commission, is expected in mid-2015.
+This activity continued in 2012, 2013 and 2014.
+Following the entry into force of the Implementing Acts on 7 January 2015, the go-live of the new monitoring framework with its reporting obligations, will begin in October 2015.
 At that point, the Agency will have the information available effectively and efficiently to detect instances of suspect market manipulation and trading based on inside information.
-Whether the Agency will be able to actually do it will depend on the availability of the required additional expertise and resources, in an area - wholesale energy market monitoring - which is very different from the original focus of the Agency's activities (according to the Third Package).
+The Agency's ability to actually do it will depend on the availability of expertise and resources, in an area - wholesale energy market monitoring - which is very different from the original focus of the Agency's activities (according to the Third Package).
+The 2015 EU Budget has assigned no additional staff for the operation of REMIT, thus putting at risk the Agency's capability to fulfil its legal mandate in this area.